DEVELOPMENT

 ⚙️Step 6: Develop a Scalable Backend

-The server-side of your IoT application should be able to sort, process, and analyze the data.
+The server-side of your IoT application, especially in BMS software development, should be able to sort, process, and analyze the data.
 Utilize IoT development platforms that offer extensive functionality for creating a scalable and intelligent backend.
+If you're building an app for electric vehicle users, factoring in the cost of developing PlugShare like app will help estimate the backend infrastructure costs.

 Microsoft Azure IoT Suite or Google Cloud IoT offer powerful backend services that can scale as your application grows.